semojs/semo/docs/guide/core-commands/index.md

   --watch       Watch config change, maybe only work on Mac
 ```

-Note that the `<configKey>` here is in the format of `a.b.c`, representing multi-level configuration.
-In addition, it supports adding comments to the configuration set at the last level.
+Note that the format of `<configKey>` here is `a.b.c`, representing multi-level configuration.
+Additionally, it supports adding comments to the configuration set at the last level.

 ## `semo hook`

 :::tip
-This command has been moved to the `semo-plugin-hook` plugin.
+This command has been moved to the `semo-plugin-hook` plugin
 :::

-The output of this command displays all available hooks in the current environment.
+The output of this command shows all available hooks in the current environment.
 All logic implementing these hooks can be executed.
-In the output, you can see the name, description, and module declaration of the hooks:
+The output displays the hook name, description, and the module where the hook is declared:

 ```
 Hook                         :  Package :  Description